-February 2013 – Alison gave evidence to the Home Affairs Select Committee, alongside Helen and Lisa.
+February 2013 – Evidence to the Home Affairs Select Committee, alongside Helen and Lisa.
 You can read the transcript of their oral evidence.

-February 2013 – Following the oral evidence, at the request of the committee, Alison also submitted written evidence.
+February 2013 – Following the oral evidence, at the request of the committee, Alison submitted written evidence.

-March 2014 – Alison’s interview about her experiences – BBC Newsnight programme.
+March 2014 – Interview about her experiences – BBC Newsnight (see above).

-April 2017 – The Huffington Post released an article about Alison and Helen, which was published to coincide with the public inquiry hearing on that day.
+April 2017 – The Huffington Post – article about Alison and Helen, which was published to coincide with the public inquiry hearing on that day.